-To apply to become a host the scheme as part of a Kennel Club registered club, your club’s secretary will need to apply in writing to our Good Citizen Dog Scheme office.
+To apply to become a host the scheme as part of a Kennel Club registered club, your club’s secretary will need to apply in writing to our Good Citizen Dog Training scheme office.

 To apply to become a listed status club, you will need two supporting references: